Knowledge Fusion of Large Language Models Via Modular SkillPacks: Related Work

-\paragraph{Model Grafting} Model grafting \cite{grafting} was first proposed as a technique to transplant a small subset of fine-tuned parameters onto the pre-trained model, effectively recovering the performance of the original fine-tuned model.
-Meanwhile, Task Arithmetic \cite{ta, zhang2023composing} introduced the concept of task vectors, and Ties-Merging \cite{ties} demonstrated the importance of pruning these vectors.
-Building on this idea, subsequent works like DARE \cite{dare} and PCB-Merging \cite{pcb} applied it to merging large language models.
-Beyond task vector pruning, methods such as mask localization \cite{grafting, mask}, singular value decomposition (SVD) \cite{wang2024svd, yuan2023asvd}, and quantization \cite{frantar2022gptq, lin2024awq} have also been widely adopted for model compression and merging.
-For example, Model Tailor~\cite{tailor} generates sparse masks based on salience and sensitivity scores, while Talls Mask~\cite{talls} and EMR-Merging~\cite{emr} introduce additional masks to localize task-specific information and reduce storage costs.
-SVD is applied in various contexts: Twin-Merging \cite{twin} uses it for modular routing, KnOTS \cite{knots} for LoRA fusion, and D$^2$-MoE \cite{delta-moe} for MoE-based LLMs.
-Methods like BitaDelta \cite{bitdelta}, Delta-Come \cite{delta-come}, Delta-DCT \cite{delta-dct}, and Impart \cite{impart} incorporate quantization for further compression.
-In our GraftLLM work, we propose a module-adaptive delta compression strategy that balances performance and storage efficiency.
-More comparisons with related work are provided in Appendix \ref{app:a}.
+\paragraph{Model Fusion} Most existing model merging approaches primarily focus on homogeneous settings, where models share the same pre-trained backbone.
+Within this scope, Model Grafting \citep{grafting} was first proposed as a technique to transplant a small subset of fine-tuned parameters onto the pre-trained model, effectively recovering the performance of the original fine-tuned model.
+Meanwhile, Task Arithmetic \citep{ta, zhang2023composing} introduced the concept of task vectors, and Ties-Merging \citep{ties} demonstrated the importance of pruning these vectors.
+Building on this idea, subsequent works like DARE \citep{dare} and TSV-Merge \citep{tsv} applied it to merging large language models.
+Beyond task vector pruning, methods such as mask localization \citep{grafting, mask}, singular value decomposition (SVD) \citep{wang2024svd, yuan2023asvd}, and quantization \citep{frantar2022gptq, lin2024awq} have also been widely adopted for model compression and merging.
+For example, Model Tailor~\citep{tailor} generates sparse masks based on salience and sensitivity scores, while Talls Mask~\citep{talls} and EMR-Merging~\citep{emr} introduce additional masks to localize task-specific information and reduce storage costs.
+SVD is applied in various contexts: Twin-Merging \citep{twin} uses it for modular routing, KnOTS \citep{knots} for LoRA fusion, and D$^2$-MoE \citep{delta-moe} for MoE-based LLMs.
+Methods like BitaDelta \citep{bitdelta} and Delta-Come \citep{delta-come} incorporate quantization for further compression.
+In our \ourapproach work, we propose a module-adaptive delta compression strategy for merging heterogeneous LLM that balances performance and storage efficiency.
+More comparisons with related work are provided in App. \ref{app:a}.